-These settings give me a more vivid picture even without post processing.
-And during editing, I just need to add a little more contrast to some frames and everything is ready.
+These settings give me a more vivid picture even without post-processing.
+And during editing, I need to add a little more contrast to some frames, and everything is ready.
 Experiment with the settings on your camera and see how the same shot works best.

 Question: How to shoot a video blog?

-Answer: If you want to shoot your vlogs, then of course you can try to do them on GoPro, without additional gadgets.
+Answer: If you want to shoot your vlogs, then, of course, you can try to do them on GoPro without additional gadgets.
 In this case, the main thing to remember is not to film your speech on the go.
-Everything around you will shake, and the sound will be spoiled by gusts of wind.
-Never forget about color correction, otherwise only your close friends will watch your videos.
+Everything around you will shake, and gusts of wind will spoil the sound.
+Never forget about color correction; otherwise, only your close friends will watch your videos.

 Question: What lens should I use for vlogs?

 Answer: A standard (often whale) lens is not quite suitable for vlogs.
 The Sony Alpha had a 50mm lens.
-But when shooting a face, you get a too large frame, and very often the focus is not caught when you are taking a dynamic shot and focusing now on yourself or on the subject behind you.
+But when shooting a face, you get a too-large frame, and very often, the focus is not caught when you are taking a dynamic shot and focusing now on yourself or the subject behind you.
 And the third factor is that there is no optical stabilization in the lens.

-For vlogs, you need a zoom and a wide-angle lens with a focal length of 18 or 24 mm.
+You need a zoom and a wide-angle lens with a focal length of 18 or 24 mm for vlogs.
 And preferably with stabilization.